urbanframe/sunlight-intensity/README.md

 # Usage and Automation Ideas

 🤖:  Close Blinds at rear of house when Back Wall Intensity reaches 80%

 🤖:  Turn on Fan when Right Wall Intensity exceeds 50%

+🌞:  Know when your solar panels will reach peak production.

 # Installation